SalomeLeduc/vosk-kalliope/README.md

 This project goal is to be able to integrete the offline Speech-to-text tool VOSK to the vocal assistant Kalliope.

-To use Vosk with kalliope, install VOSK, download the acoustic model corresponding to the language you want to use and then, clone vosk.py and _init_.py in ../python3.7/dist-packages/kalliope-0.6.1-py3.7.egg/kalliope/stt/vosk
+To use Vosk with kalliope, install VOSK, download the acoustic model corresponding to the language you want to use and then, clone vosk.py and _init_.py in ../python3.7/dist-packages/kalliope-0.6.1-py3.7.egg/kalliope/stt/vosk and replace the Utils.py in ../kalliope-0.6.1-py3.7.egg/kalliope by the Utils.py of this git.
 And finally, go to settings.yml of Kalliope and set the stt to vosk.
 You may have to add
   - vosk: